 Add in the beeswax which is anti-bacterial and anti-inflammatory and you've got yourself a winner.

 By: Humblebee and Me

-If you're looking for a lotion that is a little bit thinner than a whipped body butter you're probably going to want to look for a shea butter lotion versus a cocoa butter lotion recipe.
-Cocoa butter will provide a thicker consistency than shea butter.
+If you're looking for a DIY cocoa butter lotion that is a little bit thinner than a whipped body butter you're probably going to want to look for a shea butter versus a cocoa butter lotion recipe.
+The latter will provide a thicker consistency than shea butter.

 The video above is a great basic DIY lotion that uses shea butter instead.